BinarX-Curtin/spacecraft-software-emulator/README.md

 Binar (BIN-ah) is the Noongar word for “fireball”.
 We are a space program, building the next generation of Australian small spacecraft, at Curtin University’s Space Science and Technology Centre.
 Binar will advance our understanding of the solar system and lower the barrier for operating in space.

-BinarX is a two-year program that will see students design and prototype science payloads for the Binar cubesat in 2022, and then build those projects for launch in 2023.
+BinarX is a two-year program that will see students design and prototype science payloads for the Binar CubeSat in 2022, and then build those projects for launch in 2023.
 Student payloads from three pilot schools will be part of Launch 3.
 Payload concepts will be directed by students and teachers, but might include sensors to study earth and space environment, samples for testing in microgravity, or samples for testing in a vacuum.
 They may also include a software-only payload running on Binar’s flight computer.

 Furthermore, Curtin University offers a spacecraft design and manufacturing units.